scrapinghub/scrapy-poet/docs/testing.rst

     scrapy savefixture my_project.pages.MyItemPage 'https://quotes.toscrape.com/page/1/' toscrape_listing

-The command will try to run the spider overriding its :meth:`~scrapy.Spider.start_requests`, so it should run just one request but it can break on spiders with complicated logic, e.g. ones that use ``spider_idle`` to schedule requests or modify items returned from :meth:`~web_poet.pages.ItemPage.to_item`.
+The command will try to run the spider overriding its :meth:`~scrapy.Spider.start`, so it should run just one request but it can break on spiders with complicated logic, e.g. ones that use ``spider_idle`` to schedule requests or modify items returned from :meth:`~web_poet.pages.ItemPage.to_item`.
 You may need to adapt your spiders to this, for example checking if the special ``_SCRAPY_POET_SAVEFIXTURE`` setting is set to ``True`` and using more simple logic in this case.